 Clinical Pastoral Education (CPE) is a proven program for developing important skills for ministry with the sick, the hospitalized, and the grieving.
-Additionally, it offers the seminarian a focused, supervised opportunity for introspection and theological reflection; it is, therefore, highly recommended for all theology students.
-Seminarians usually complete one basic unit of CPE after the second or third year of theology.
-While the responsibility for applying to a CPE program remains with the student, the Pastoral Formation faculty is available to assist in the process.
+Additionally, it offers the seminarian a focused, supervised opportunity for introspection and theological reflection.
+Seminarians usually complete one basic unit of CPE after Configuration 2 or 3.
+While the responsibility for applying to a CPE program remains with the seminarian, the Seminary is available to assist in the process.
 The seminarian is responsible for seeing that a copy of his final CPE evaluation is sent to the Pastoral Formation Office.
-The seminarian reviews his CPE evaluation with the Director early in the academic year following the placement.
-A copy of the evaluation is placed in the student's file.
+The seminarian reviews his CPE evaluation with the Coordinator early in the academic year following the placement.
+A copy of the evaluation is placed in the seminarian's file.